ClementTsang/bottom-snap/README.md

 sudo snap connect bottom:process-control
 ```

-Note that the snap also has an alias for `btm`.
+Note that the snap also has an alias for `btm`, so the normal usage docs should still apply.

 ## Updating